 Community Engagement Work

-Offered in partnership with Community Roots, MindOut’s Community Engagement Work provides for people with mental health needs who face multiple barriers to care, including institutional transphobia and related challenges.
+Offered in partnership with UOK, MindOut’s Community Engagement Work provides for people with mental health needs who face multiple barriers to care, including institutional transphobia and related challenges.

 Peer Mentoring & Befriending